Parrot Health and CareParrots

 Low Impact Hobby

-Giving food to birds is a peaceful hobby with no negative environmental impact.
+Giving food to birds is a peaceful hobby with no negative environmental impact rather it gives you sense of calmness and connection.

 Personal Experience

 It serves as the most personal experience with wildlife, as opposed to owning your own pet.
 Consider a few essential dos and don’ts to attract and keep beautiful birds healthy.
-Now, let’s move on to the essentials of bird feeding.
+Now, let’s move on to the essentials of feeding birds.

-If you want your birds to keep coming back to you, here are some of the do’s to follow:
+If you want your birds to keep coming back to you, here are some of the dos and tips to attract birds to your backyard.

 Do Choose the Right Feeders